-Methanol Holdings (Trinidad) Limited (MHTL), was formed in 1999 and became the amalgamated entity and successor company of its former subsidiary companies, Trinidad and Tobago Methanol Company (TTMC), Caribbean Methanol Company Limited (CMC) and Methanol IV Company Limited (MIV), in 2004 following a group restructuring and amalgamation.
+Methanol Holdings (Trinidad) Limited (MHTL), was formed in 1997 and commenced operations in March 1999.
+The amalgamated entity and successor company of its former subsidiary companies, Trinidad and Tobago Methanol Company (TTMC), Caribbean Methanol Company Limited (CMC) and Methanol IV Company Limited (MIV), in 2004 following a group restructuring and amalgamation.

 From the start-up of the first plant in 1984, the company has aggressively and consistently pursued a growth strategy.
 Whilst the company was formerly only a methanol producing company, with production capacity of 4,100,000 tonnes of methanol annually, it is now a multi-product petrochemical company with the addition and start-up of its AUM facility in 2010 which produces Ammonia, UAN 32% solution and Melamine.